Tulip-Dev/tulip/docs/python/index.rst

 Tulip_ is an information visualization framework written in C++ dedicated to the analysis and visualization of graphs.
 Tulip-Python is a set of modules that exposes to Python almost all the content of the Tulip_ C++ API.
-The bindings has been developped with the SIP_ tool from Riverbank_.
+The bindings has been developed with the SIP_ tool from Riverbank_.
 The main features provided by the bindings are listed below :

 * creation and manipulation of graphs